anima-wg/brski-cloud/anima-brski-cloud.md

 {: #arch-one title="Architecture: Bootstrap via Cloud Registrar and Owner Registrar"}

 As depicted in {{arch-one}} and {{arch-two}}, there are a number of parties involved in the process.
-The Manufacturer, or Original Equipment Manufacturer (OEM) builds the device, but also is expected to run the MASA, or arrange for it to exist.
+The Manufacturer, or Original Equipment Manufacturer (OEM) builds the device, but also is expected to run the Manufacturer Authorized Signing Authority (MASA), or arrange for it to exist.
 The interaction between the Cloud Registrar and the MASA is described by {{BRSKI, Section 5.4}}.

 In {{arch-one}} the two signatures that the Pledge and the Owner Registrar place on the Voucher Request (VR) are shown as `VR-sign(N)` and `sign(VR-sign(N))`